cs-au-dk/jalangilogger/README.md

   - user-allocated objects are abstracted by their allocation site
   - many natively allocated objects are abstracted by their canonical name
   - strings and numbers are abstracted immediately to their abstract counter parts
+  - **these abstraction choices can easily be changed** -- contact esbena@cs.au.dk for support

 The [JalangiLogFiles](JalangiLogFiles) directory contains some example log files.